A Mindset for Winners of a Crisis

 - Improving: repeated reviews of the product or service and adapting where needed

 This new mindset may involve a more or less radical shift within the mindset of many, but it’s worth making the effort.
 If you would like more inspiration on this, you might have a look at the entire book.
 It does not stop at the Six ‘I’s but includes hands-on, practical advice with tests and assessments.
+The full topic of resilience in business leaders is focused in one of our other articles as well: Are you a resilient business manager?.

 If you take the opportunity out of the crisis – it becomes a threat.
 If you take the fear out of the crisis – it becomes an opportunity.